AngelVega22/micro-saas-fidelazation-program/README.md

 - [ ] Add a feature for referring friends to the program.
 - [ ] Conduct user testing to improve the user experience.
 - [ ] Document the API endpoints for external developers.
-- [ ] Implement a dashboard for business owners to track program performance.
 - [x] Improve security by adding user authentication and authorization.
 - [ ] Enhance the program's data analytics and reporting capabilities.
+- [ ] Improve user experience

+Prority tasks:

 - [ ] Add more business logic.
 - [ ] CRON JOB to delete no active transaction points.
 - [ ] Add Pricing page.
 - [ ] Integrate digital payments.
 - [ ] Add types of rules in the registation form and improve it.
+- [ ] Implement a dashboard for business owners to track program performance.